czee/xtap/README.md

 Enable debug logging by compiling with debug assertions:

-`cargo build --debug`
+`cargo build`

 ## Testing

-Run tests single-threaded to avoid environment variable race conditions:
+Run each test per-process to prevent race conditions from environment variables and side effects caused by global static mutations:

-`cargo test -- --test-threads=1`
+`cargo nextest run --status-level=all`

 ## Dependencies
 - [`libc`](https://crates.io/crates/libc) and [`socket2`](https://crates.io/crates/socket2) for socket handling and syscall hooking